-2.2 Procedure and Sanctions in Case of Non-Compliance
+2.2 Procedure and Sanctions in the Event of Noncompliance

-The steps for foreign investors to obtain approval depend on the regulated sector/industry and, similarly, the consequences of investing without approval depend on the type of sector/industry.
-Process and timing could be considerable and the consequences could be manifold, in particular, withdrawal of licence and a ban on conducting business in Switzerland.
+The steps for foreign investors to obtain approval depend on the regulated sector/industry and, similarly, the consequences of investing without approval depend on the type of sector/ industry.
+The length of the process could be considerable and the consequences could be manifold; in particular, withdrawal of a licence and a ban on conducting business in Switzerland.